zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

 3. The Microsoft team presents their proposed solution to the customer
 4. The customer makes one of the objections from the list of objections
 5. The Microsoft team responds to the objection
-6. The customer team gives feedback to the Microsoft team.
+6. The customer team gives feedback to the Microsoft team
 7. Tables switch roles and repeat Steps 2–6

 ##  Wrap-up

-Time frame: 15 minutes
+Timeframe: 15 minutes

--   Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.
+-   Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study

 ##  Additional references